The suspect in the killing of UnitedHealthcare’s CEO has eluded police for nearly a week. How long can he avoid being caught?

 ‘You’re bound to make mistakes’

-“The ability to stand up against that kind of an investigation, one person can’t do it, no matter how arrogant you are,” she said.
+“The ability to stand up against that kind of an investigation, one person can’t do it, no matter how arrogant you are,” O’Toole said.
 “You’re bound to make mistakes.”

-Some of the suspect’s prior actions, such as pulling his mask down on camera and leaving behind inscribed shell casings, a burner phone and a partial fingerprint on a water bottle, have only added to the clues left behind for authorities.
+Some of the suspect’s actions – such as pulling his mask down on camera and leaving behind inscribed shell casings that may point to a motive, a burner phone and a partial fingerprint on a water bottle – have only added to the clues left behind for authorities.

-Police have also traced his movements prior to the shooting via a Greyhound bus that originated in Atlanta, bound for New York City.
+Police have also traced his movements before the shooting via a Greyhound bus originating in Atlanta and bound for New York City.

-NYPD officials said they believe the suspect left the city on an interstate bus, after video cameras showed him entering the George Washington Bus Terminal on 178th street but not leaving.

 “The thing that works against the shooter is that law enforcement will get better, but the shooter can’t go back and undo what he’s already done,” O’Toole said.

-The former FBI profiler says the shooter appeared to have perhaps only practiced such a killing before, rather than being an experienced assassin.
-Leaving shell casings or Monopoly money behind for authorities would not typically align with the actions of a killer who wanted “to blend back into oblivion,” O’Toole said.
+The shooter appears to have perhaps only practiced such a killing before, rather than being an experienced assassin, O’Toole said.
+Leaving shell casings or Monopoly money behind for authorities would not typically align with the actions of a killer who wanted “to blend back into oblivion,” she said.

+Police continue to look into whether words found on the casings – “Delay, deny, defend,” said NYPD Chief Detective Joseph Kenny – may point to a motive.
+A 2010 book critiquing the insurance industry is titled, “Delay Deny Defend,” a common description of its tactics.

-Peter Young, a former prisoner and FBI fugitive who was charged with terrorism crimes related to releases of animals from fur farms and evaded capture for more than seven years, told CNN minimizing the number of actions a fugitive takes before and after a crime is crucial to avoid getting caught.
+Minimizing the number of actions a fugitive takes before and after a crime is crucial to avoid getting caught, said Peter Young, a former FBI fugitive who evaded capture for more than seven years on terrorism charges related to releases of animals from fur farms.

-“It sounds like this person did not adhere to that,” Young said.
+“It sounds like this person did not adhere to that,” Young told CNN.
 “If he was stopping at Starbucks, that sounds like an unnecessary risk.”

-After several days of having evaded capture from the FBI, New York Police Department and other agencies, the psychological pressure of being on the run and the focus of a widespread search could lead to future errors, according to O’Toole.
+After several days of evading capture by the FBI, New York Police Department and other agencies, the psychological pressure of being on the run and the focus of a widespread search could lead to errors, O’Toole said.

 “It would be absolutely overwhelming and there’s nothing that he can do about it, and this is where he will make mistakes,” she said.
 “In the shoes of the shooter right now, he is dealing with emotions and consequences that I don’t think he anticipated at all.”